AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-weighted-metric.md

 Alternatively, you can define a [bounce rate using derived fields](/help/data-views/derived-fields/derived-fields.md#bounces).

 Derived fields are part of a Data view which has the advantage that not every user can override or modify the definition of a Bounce rate metric.
 That advantage also introduced a limitation.
 Users that do not have access to a data view cannot use derived fields and have to resort to filters and calculated metrics to define a bounce rate.

+See for more background information on how to calculate bounces and bounce rate in Customer Journey Analytics, this [blog post](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-blogs/calculating-bounces-amp-bounce-rate-in-adobe-customer-journey/ba-p/706446).

 +++